-Russia to go into ‘silent mode’ to allow humanitarian corridors for Ukraine residents
+Russia says it will go into ‘silent mode’ to allow humanitarian corridors in Ukraine

+Russia says it will go into ‘silent mode’ in Mariupol and Volnovakha to allow humanitarian corridors

+The duration of the temporary ceasefire in the two cities has not been made clear yet

-Russia to go into ‘silent mode’ to allow humanitarian corridors for residents of Ukraine’s Mariupol and Volnovakha
+Russia says it has initiated a temporary ceasefire to allow residents of Ukraine’s Mariupol and Volnovakha cities to leave.

-Russia says it will soon go into ‘silent mode’ to allow humanitarian corridors for residents of Ukraine’s Mariupol and Volnovakha, the country’s state-run media said on Saturday.
+The country’s defence ministry said on Saturday that it went into “silent mode” and its units had stopped firing to allow humanitarian corridors to operate for residents of the two Ukrainian cities beginning 7am Saturday, reported state-run media.

+“From 1000am Moscow time (0700 GMT), the Russian side declares a ceasefire and the opening of humanitarian corridors to allow civilians to leave Mariupol and Volnovakha,” the Russian ministry was quoted as saying by the country’s media.

 Register for free to continue reading